smartdevicelink/sdl_evolution/proposals/0216-widget-support.md

 ## Alternatives considered

 To reduce complexity on the head unit, screen duplication can be supported by the SDL libraries.
 This could allow more flexibility to  display duplication for existing screens.
-However this increases the number of RPCs to be sent by the app and the user might see a delay in screen update (duplication not synchronized).
+However this increases the number of RPCs to be sent by the app and the user might see a delay in screen updates (duplication not synchronized).

 In order to reduce state machine complexity for widget HMI levels on SDL core side, the HMI can take control of HMI level transitions for widgets.
 However this might cause different behavior per HMI implementation which could be confusing to developers as the behavior is not consistent.